eidosmontreal/unreal-vdb/README.md

 ### Gallery scene

-The plugin now comes with an example level `LVL_VDB_Gallery`, showing a variety of VDB uses.
+The plugin now comes with example levels (e.g `LVL_VDB_Gallery`), showing a variety of VDB uses.

-You can download the zipped version in [Releases](https://github.com/eidosmontreal/unreal-vdb/releases).
-You will need to extract files in the plugin `Content/` folder.
+You can download the zipped versions with data in [Releases](https://github.com/eidosmontreal/unreal-vdb/releases).

 ---
 ## First steps